-Some Keenetic models are equipped with USB ports to which USB printers can be connected, and a built-in print server in the router will help make it networkable and accessible for all home devices.
+Some Keenetic models are equipped with USB ports to which USB printers can be connected, and a built-in print server in the router will help make it accessible for all home devices in your local network.

-1. Keenetic 4G model is equipped with a USB port for connecting compatible 3G/4G USB modems.
-Printer connection is not supported in this model.
+1. KN-1210, KN-1211 models are equipped with a USB port for connecting compatible 3G/4G USB modems.
+Printer connection is not supported in these models.

 2. If you connect a multifunctional printer (MFP - a device that combines the functions of a printer, scanner, copier) to a Keenetic router, it will only work as a network printer (working as a network scanner is not supported).
 Scanning over the network when the MFP is connected via USB is not implemented.
 The reason is that it is not enough for scanners, unlike printers, to provide a 'bridge' between USB and the printer driver on the PC.
 Each scanner manufacturer uses its own driver and protocol/control language to work with the scanner.
 Generally, manufacturers do not reveal details of their driver implementations.

 3. GDI printers are not supported.
 GDI (Graphics Device Interface) printing system is usually used on budget printers.
 A GDI printer is sometimes called a Windows printer.
 They use a special driver for printing when computer resources are used to process print commands and rasterization data.

 4. CAPT printers are not supported.
 CAPT (Canon Advanced Printing Technology) is a type of GDI.
-You will find an example list of such CAPT printers in the article 'List of supported printers'.
+You will find an example list of such CAPT printers in the article 'Supported printers list'.

 To connect a USB printer to a Keenetic device:

-1. Connect the printer to the USB connector on the router.
+1. Connect the printer to the USB port on the router.
 It is recommended to use a direct connection when connecting the printer (do not use a USB extension cord).
-If necessary, use a small USB extension cord up to 1 meter.
+If necessary, use a short USB extension cord up to 1 meter.

-2. On the 'System dashboard' home page, make sure that the connected printer is detected and visible in the 'USB drives and printers' information panel.
+3. On the 'System dashboard' page, make sure that the connected printer is detected and visible in the 'USB drives and printers' information panel.
 The printer status must be 'Ready'.

 In this example, we connect the Brother DCP-7057 printer.